Hacker0x01/pingpong/README.md

 ### Tap Tap

 After the finals, the player that lost must tap his bat twice on the table **before** serving, signaling to others that another round can commence.
 Failing to do so means the player in question loses a life.
-When the player in question doesn't have any lives left, the same applies to the player who won.
+If the player in question doesn't have any lives left, this rule applies to the player who won the round.

 ### Dirty Tinus
 - When a player serves immediately after the mistake of a previous player